 The recovery from this procedure is fairly quick, only taking a few days.
 You may need to wear a contact lens following the surgery in order to protect your eye.
 It is usually removed by your ophthalmologist at Boston Vision.
 Eye drops will also be prescribed to use following the surgery.

 Boston Vision is one of the few practices in Boston that offers this advanced PTK technology.
-If you would like to learn more about this procedure and how it can help you, schedule your appointment by booking online with us or emailing us at email@example.com to get started.
+If you would like to learn more about this procedure and how it can help you, book an appointment online or try giving us a call at 617-202-2020.